How can I reduce my energy bill?

 Common ways to cut the cost of your gas or electricity

 Turn standby off

 Many appliances such as TVs, music systems etc should be turned off at the plug after use and not left on standby.
 The average household could save up to £85 per year just by turning appliances off properly.

 Check whether your boiler is efficient

 For a long-term improvement replace your boiler if it’s over 15 years old.
 Boilers aren’t cheap, but there are often excellent deals via government and energy supplier incentives.
-Based on fuel prices in April 2017, a detached house upgrading from a G-rated boiler could save up to £320 a year.

 Be efficient with cooking